wrender/docker-compose-lamp/README.md

 If your running Ubuntu or Fedora as your local development environment you should create a user and group and folder to match the permission of the ~/public_html folder with the container's Apache user/group.

-`sudo groupadd www-data -g 33` (If you already have a group with GID 33, that is ok this command will fail)

-`sudo useradd -u 33  --no-create-home --system --no-user-group www-data` (If you already have a group with GID 33, that is ok this command will fail)
+`sudo groupadd www-data -g 33; sudo useradd -u 33  --no-create-home --system --no-user-group www-data; sudo usermod -g www-data www-data` (If you already have a group with GID 33, that is ok this command will fail)

-`sudo usermod -g www-data www-data`  (If you already have a group with GID 33, that is ok this command will fail)

 `mkdir ~/public_html; sudo chown -R 33:33 ~/public_html; sudo usermod -aG 33 your_username; sudo usermod -aG your_username 33; sudo chmod 774 ~/public_html;`